 My Story by Christina EnevoldsenOct 22nd, 2009 | By Christina Enevoldsen | Category: All Posts, Our Stories

-I feel like most of my life has been an effort to wake up from a nightmare.
+Before I started healing, I felt like most of my life had been an effort to wake up from a nightmare.
 I had a desperate need to escape to the light of day, to free myself from the strange dreamworld of an alternate reality.

 I don’t remember thinking about sexual abuse until I was about fourteen or fifteen.
 I was dating a boy and told him I had been raped.
 It seemed strange to me since I didn’t have any memory of being raped and hadn’t planned to say that.
 It came out of my mouth before I really thought about it.
 In hearing that, I realized I had the feeling for a long time that something awful had happened to me and that I felt dirty.

 When I was in my early twenties, I drove past a preschool in a neighborhood close to where I lived as a young child.
 Suddenly I knew I was sexually abused.
 It’s not as though I was abused at that preschool, and I didn’t remember a specific instance, but I knew it was a fact, not just a feeling.

 I was married with two small kids by then, but when I visited my parents, my mom and I stood in the kitchen and I told her that I was sexually abused.
 She responded without interest, as though I never said a word, but my dad yelled from his chair in the next room, “No, you weren’t!”
 Okay, end of discussion.

 For years, I couldn’t remember anything specific.
 I knew that it was my dad who had abused me.
 I don’t know how I knew, but I knew.
 But also thought I might have been abused by others.
 I had the feeling of being passed around.